 Just Add Greenery

 Don’t give a plant or flowers in paper or plastic.
 Add a meaningful gift by replanting in something that can be kept and cherished for years to come.
-Small succulents look so dang cute in the Biltmore Pots.
+Small succulents look so dang cute in Biltmore Pots.
 I love how simple the shapes are and yet the color fits with anyone’s decor.
 Pottery is terrific because it can be reused, or added to a pretty display.
 Go for a rainbow of color, or stick to a minimalist palette of one or two colors for biggest impact.

 Oil Jar Fountains are Good Feng Shui